-Fig. 2.23: Concentration vs Time for a one compartment model with absorption, plus both proportional and additive noise as shown in the PREDICTIONS block of the PoPy input script:
+Fig. 2.23: Concentration vs Time for a one compartment model with absorption, plus both proportional and additive noise

 We must, however, take care when defining the variance of a mixed error model.
 The variance of the sum of two normally distributed variables is the sum of their variances, and therefore the standard deviation of the sum does not equal the sum of their standard deviations: